msg-systems/graphql-io-server-java/README.md

 }
 ```

-client subscribing to counter value:
+client subscribing to counter value, handler for responses and notifications:

 ```
 			final WebSocketClient webSocketClient = new StandardWebSocketClient();